lucassuryana/route_planner/README.md

 # Route planner with A* algorithm (python)
-- This is the project from Udacity's Introduction to Self-Driving Cars Nanodegree Program.
+- This is the project from [Udacity's Introduction to Self-Driving Cars Nanodegree Program] (https://learn.udacity.com/nanodegrees/nd113).
 - The code was developed based on the assignment from the Nanodegree program.
 - The assignment was to code a route-planning algorithm, A*, like the one used in Google Maps.

-[-----------]
+---

-### Project Overview
+## Project Overview
 ### Goals
 * Implement A* algorithm to find shortest distance given a start and goal node.
 * Allow users to define choose two types of maps (10 nodes and 40 nodes) and to select the start and goal node.